Jimmy Hart

-James Ray Hart (born January 1, 1944) is an American professional wrestling manager, executive, composer, and musician currently signed with WWE in a Legends deal.
-He is best known for his work in the World Wrestling Federation (WWF) and World Championship Wrestling (WCW), where he used the nickname "The Mouth of the South" (one that was also given to Ted Turner).
+James Ray Hart (born January 1, 1944) is an American professional wrestling manager, executive, composer, and musician.
+He is signed to WWE in a Legends deal.
+He is best known for his work in the World Wrestling Federation (WWF; renamed WWE in 2002) and World Championship Wrestling (WCW).
+He once used the nickname "the Mouth of the South" (also given to Ted Turner).
+He was the AWA Southern Heavyweight Champion for 5 days in 1981.

-Regarded by many to be one of the greatest managers in professional wrestling history, Hart has managed the likes of The Honky Tonk Man, Bret Hart (no relation) and Jim Neidhart (The Hart Foundation), Greg "The Hammer" Valentine, Jerry "The King" Lawler, "The Million Dollar Man" Ted DiBiase, Irwin R. Schyster, The Mountie, The Natural Disasters, Dino Bravo, the Nasty Boys, The Giant, and Hulk Hogan.
-He was briefly the AWA Southern Heavyweight Champion in 1981.
+Hart has managed numerous prominent wrestlers, including Andy Kaufman, The Honky Tonk Man, Greg "the Hammer" Valentine, Jerry "the King" Lawler, "The Million Dollar Man" Ted DiBiase, Irwin R. Schyster, The Mountie, The Natural Disasters, Dino Bravo, The Nasty Boys, The Giant, Hulk Hogan, and Hart Foundation members Bret Hart and Jim Neidhart.

-Before becoming involved with professional wrestling, Hart was a member of rock band The Gentrys, best known for their 1965 top five Billboard Hot 100 hit, "Keep on Dancing".
+Before becoming involved with professional wrestling, Hart was a member of the rock band the Gentrys.
+He also composed theme songs for multiple WWE wrestlers and released his own album, Outrageous Conduct, in 1985.

-Professional wrestling career
+Career

+Music

+Hart was a vocalist in The Gentrys, who found success with the release of "Keep on Dancing" in 1965, which sold over a million copies.
+When Hart took over after the group's former leader left, they had a few minor hits, most notably "Why Should I Cry" and a cover of Neil Young's "Cinnamon Girl", but they were never able to match the success of "Keep on Dancing".
+Hart and the band were successful in the Memphis area nightclub circuit.
+The group was under contract to Stax Records at the time of its bankruptcy, and Stax could not properly promote them.

-Memphis Wrestling (1978-1985)
+Memphis Wrestling (1978–1985)

 Jimmy Hart was born in Jackson, Mississippi.
-He was brought into wrestling by Jerry "The King" Lawler, who knew of Hart because both had attended Memphis Treadwell High School.
-Having been asked to sing back-up with Lawler, Hart later became Lawler's manager.
-After splitting from Lawler, Hart created a stable known as the First Family of Wrestling to attack Lawler, which among others included Hulk Hogan, King Kong Bundy, "Ravishing" Rick Rude, "Leaping" Lanny Poffo, Jim "The Anvil" Neidhart, Ox Baker, Kamala, "Macho Man" Randy Savage, "Hot Stuff" Eddie Gilbert, The Iron Sheik and Kevin Sullivan.
+He was brought into wrestling by Jerry "the King" Lawler, who knew of Hart because both had attended Memphis Treadwell High School.
+Having been asked to be a backup singer for Lawler, Hart later became his manager.
+After splitting from Lawler, Hart created a stable known as the First Family of Wrestling to attack Lawler, which among others included Hulk Hogan, King Kong Bundy, "Ravishing" Rick Rude, "Leaping" Lanny Poffo, Jim "the Anvil" Neidhart, Ox Baker, Kamala, "Macho Man" Randy Savage, "Hot Stuff" Eddie Gilbert, The Iron Sheik and Kevin Sullivan.

-In 1982, Hart earned national headlines doing a program with comedian and television star Andy Kaufman.
-Hart, Lawler and Kaufman would continue this feud for over a year.
-Around this time, Hart became known as "The Wimp", a nickname given to him by Lawler and chanted by fans, and was the subject of the song "Wimpbusters," which was sung by Lawler to the tune of "Ghostbusters" by Ray Parker Jr.; a music video was also made featuring Lawler, announcer Lance Russell, and wrestlers such as Randy Savage, Jimmy Valiant, Dutch Mantel, Tommy Rich, and Rufus R. Jones, along with footage of Lawler beating Hart and his "First Family".
+In 1982, Hart earned national headlines doing a match with comedian and television star Andy Kaufman.
+Hart, Lawler, and Kaufman would continue this feud for over a year.
+Hart became known as "the Wimp", a nickname given to him by Lawler and chanted by fans, and was the subject of the song "Wimpbusters", which was sung by Lawler to the tune of "Ghostbusters" by Ray Parker Jr. A music video was also made featuring Lawler, announcer Lance Russell, and wrestlers such as Randy Savage, Jimmy Valiant, Dutch Mantel, Tommy Rich, and Rufus R. Jones, along with footage of Lawler beating Hart and his "First Family".
 In 1981 through 1984, Hart led Austin Idol, Masao Ito, and Gilbert to NWA/AWA International titles.